UGI Corp CEO Roger Perreault B - GuruFocus.com

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-Over the past year, Roger Perreault has purchased a total of 3,565 shares and sold 16,341 shares of UGI Corp.
+Over the past year, Roger Perreault has purchased a total of 3,565 shares and sold 16,341 shares.
 The insider transaction history for UGI Corp reveals that there has been one insider buy in total over the past year, while there have been five insider sells during the same period.
+This data suggests that insiders may have mixed views on the company's future prospects.

-On the day of Roger Perreault's recent purchase, shares of UGI Corp were trading at $27.98 apiece, giving the stock a market cap of $5,766.995 million.
-With a GuruFocus Value of $47.46, UGI Corp has a price-to-GF-Value ratio of 0.59, indicating that the stock is a possible value trap and investors should think twice before making a decision based on its GF Value.
+On the day of Roger Perreault's recent purchase, shares of UGI Corp were trading at $27.98 apiece, giving the stock a market cap of $5,923.991 million.
+With a GuruFocus Value of $47.47, UGI Corp has a price-to-GF-Value ratio of 0.59, indicating that the stock may be a possible value trap and investors should think twice before making a decision based on its GF Value.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: